slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 In this workshop, due to time constraint, we will focus on the use case of teams deploying containers that they build.
 Deployment of containers built by other teams is left as [future work](#deployment-of-other-teams-artifacts).

+For more information about the deployment attestation schema, see [specs](attestations/deployment.md).

 ## Deep dive

 ### Deployment policy setup